-Now serving Ventura County, CA, Kern County, CA and 13 counties in Michigan - Washtenaw County, Livingston County, Saginaw County, Bay County, Clinton County, Eaton County, Ingham County, Shiawassee County, Iosco County, Ogemaw County, Oscoda County, Kalamazoo County, and St. Clair County.
+Now serving Ventura County, CA, Kern County, CA, Chatham County, GA and 15 counties in Michigan - Saginaw County, Bay County, Ingham County, Eaton County, Clinton County, Washtenaw County, Livingston County, Iosco County, Ogemaw County, Oscoda County, Kalamazoo County, St. Clair County, Shiawassee County, Gratiot County and Alpena County!

 ABA Pathways designs personalized treatment plans to meet every individual’s unique needs.
 Programs are based on assessment information, and carefully designed on the principles of learning and behavior.
 All treatment programs consist of target behavior and data collection procedures that are implemented and analyzed by a Board Certified Behavior Analyst (BCBA) to determine treatment efficacy.